 The amount of research you need to do depends entirely on how much you know the subject matter already.
 If you’re making a film about a person or a subject you know well, then chances are, you won’t need to do so much research.
 In that instance, you’re better off spending time observing that person in a variety of situations.

 In contrast, if you’re taking on a subject that involves history, science or politics, you’ll need to do a lot more research.
-In most of my films, archive plays a role, so spending time researching archival material is a good use of time.
+In most of my films, the archive plays a role, so spending time researching archival material is a good use of time.
 Sometimes your interviews themselves can be the most important research you do.
 But be prepared.
-Bottom line is, you need to know what you are talking about, in order to be able to extract the depth and emotion from interviews you’ll need to make your story great.
+The bottom line is, you need to know what you are talking about, in order to be able to extract the depth and emotion from interviews you’ll need to make your story great.

-In any documentary, no matter the length, I think it is worth outlining at very least the beginning, middle and end of your story.
+In any documentary, no matter the length, I think it is worth outlining at very least the beginning, middle, and end of your story.
 Whiteboards and scene cards are useful at the planning stage.
 I always plot out what I think the three-act structure of the film might be, that is, the setup, the conflict and the resolution of the film.

-You may not know what the ending of your film is going to be, particularly if it is still unfolding, but the clearer you are about what the bigger themes that you are exploring with your characters, the easier it will be to get a sense of what ‘resolution’ will mean for them and your story (ie. What the end of your film should be).
+You may not know what the ending of your film is going to be, particularly if it is still unfolding, but the clearer you are about the bigger themes that you are exploring with your characters, the easier it will be to get a sense of what ‘resolution’ will mean for them and your story (ie. What the end of your film should be).